 - The City agrees to furnish and maintain suitable bulletin boards in mutually convenient places in each station to be used by the Union for the posting of responsible, non-controversial material related to Union business.
 The Union shall limit its posting of notices and bulletins to such bulletin boards, and the Union shall furnish the Fire Chief with a copy of each item to be posted concurrent with the timing of each such posting. - 2.
 Present locations and space allocations are considered adequate. - 3.
 As a courtesy, the Fire Chief shall furnish the Union via US Mail with a copy of all correspondence which is directed to be posted in fire stations.
-Such correspondence shall be faxed 24 hours prior to being mailed. - 4.
-Local 145 shall be allowed reasonable use of station fax machines for business related fax messages only.
+Such correspondence shall be faxed 24 hours prior to being mailed. - Local 145 shall be allowed reasonable use of station fax machines and the departmental email system for department-related business messages only.